pt-icp-hub/ICP-AI-Hackathon-OffChain-Eliza/README.md

 - **Uses the Eliza AI Agent Framework**: Enables AI-driven automation with defined security rules.
 - **Interacts with the Internet Computer (IC)**: Communicates with IC-based Ethereum wallets without exposing private keys.
 - **Secure Transactions**: Implements rules to prevent unauthorized actions, making AI-driven blockchain interactions safer.
+- **Network Compatibility**: This project is designed to work exclusively with Sepolia ETH to ensure a stable and controlled testing environment.
 - **Customizable**: Developers can modify the agent’s behavior, transaction limits, and interaction flow.

 ### Original Demo & Technology Stack